- Wearing a Mask

 Signage has been installed at building entrances to remind faculty, staff, students and any visitors or members of the public of the mask use requirement.
-Hand sanitizers have also been installed at the entrances to publicly accessible buildings.
+Hand sanitizer stations have also been installed at the entrances to publicly accessible buildings.

-The current list of publicly accessible buildings and spaces, offices that are now open and hours of operation are listed on the Building Updates webpage.
+The current list of publicly accessible buildings and spaces that are open are listed on the Building Updates webpage.

 When wearing a face covering, remember the following:

 - Masking for source control protects others around you by catching your own droplets.

 - Ensure the mask securely covers both the nose, mouth and chin.